tonghuikang/blog/_posts/2022-10-16-ml-interview.md

 What is precision and recall?

+- Precision is the fraction of relevant instances among the retrieved instances.
-- Recall is the ratio of true positive over the total number of ground
+- Recall is the fraction of relevant instances that were retrieved.
 - Increasing the threshold always decreases recall, but may increase precision.